18 Effortless Ways to Style Bookshelf Decor

-For picture-perfect bookcase decorating, resist the urge to pack in accessories on every shelf.
+For picture-perfect bookcase decor, resist the urge to pack in a ton of accessories on every shelf.
 Keep a clean look by choosing a one-color or tone-on-tone scheme for vases and figurines, and make sure to mix up shapes.
 Every so often, step back to assess the overall balance of your arrangement.
 Place items off-center, or try larger or smaller ones until you like what you see.

-To add interest to your book collection, alternate stacking books horizontally and vertically.
-One of the best ideas for decorating bookcases is to use decor as bookends.
-Bold-color accessories and picture frames make great bookends and help the decor stand out on shelves.
+To add interest to your reading materials, alternate stacking books horizontally and vertically.
+One of the best ideas for decorating bookcases is to use accessories as bookends.
+Boldly colored accents and picture frames make great bookends and stand out on neutral shelves.

-Mod decor shelves call for a sparse look, so group together a small set of books that are all of fairly uniform size.
+Modern shelves call for a sparse look, so group together a small set of books that are all of a fairly uniform size.
 Accessorize with streamlined vases and metallic decor, leaving lots of open space on shelves to let the accessories shine through.
-Give the whole shelving unit a pop with a smart-color backdrop.
+Give the whole shelving unit a pop with a brightly colored backdrop of wallpaper.

 To give office bookshelves an organized feel, gather a wide variety of collectibles.
 Place your chosen items between books, creating loose symmetry.
 If you have a picture frame or square shape in one shelf, mirror it with a collectible of a similar shape and size on the opposite side.
 In a wall of bookshelves such as this, it's important to scatter books here and there to punctuate the look.

 Don't forget the power of bookends when decorating bookcases!
-Use heavy, sturdy decor as a bookend to keep shelves neat and organized.
+Use heavy, sturdy decor or even pieces of architectural salvage as a bookend to keep shelves neat and organized.
 Bookends especially come in handy for paperbacks and slimmer books, which are less likely to stay upright.